NuGet/Home/designs/SearchCommandSpec.md

 * _quiet_ - Package ID, Version
 * _normal_ - Package ID, Version, Downloads, Preview of Description
-* _detailed_ - Package ID, Version, Downloads, Full Description, Other information regarding the arguments and filters applied to the search
+* _detailed_ - Package ID, Version, Downloads, Full Description, Other information such as the query URL, and the arguments and filters applied to the search

 ## Future Work